 - Al and Peggy from Married... with Children used to date in high school.
 However, their marriage is far from being happy.
 And it's fucking hilarious.

-- Strongly implied to be the fate of Naomi and Emily in Skins.
+- Strongly implied to be the fate of Naomi and Emily in Skins (and eventually confirmed by Word of God).
 Averted with the earlier Tony and Michelle though, who realise that they had great times together but now they're going to different universities.

 - Jenna's parents on Awkward. who married at a young age following the Teen Pregnancy that resulted in Jenna.